uncomtrade/comtradeapicall/README.md

 - breakdownMode(str) : Option to select the classic (trade by partner/product) or plus (extended breakdown) mode
 - countOnly(bool) : Return the actual number of records if set to True
 - includeDesc(bool) : Option to include the description or not

-## AIS Selection Criteria
-- typeCode(str) : Product type.
-Only Goods (C)
-- freqCode(str) : The time interval at which observations occur.
-Daily (D)
-- datefrom(str) and dateto(str) :  Date(s) of observation - ASCII format
-- countryareaCode(str) : The country or geographic area to which the measured statistical phenomenon relates.
-Use *getReference('ais:countriesareas')* for the complete list.
-- vesselTypeCode(str) : The high level categorization of vessels transporting the goods.
-Use *getReference('ais:vesseltypes')* for the complete list.
-- flowCode(str) : Trade flow (exports, imports)

 ## Proxy Server
 - proxy_url(str) : All functions that call the API support the proxy server.
 Use the parameter proxy_url.